Top 10 secrets of Kenauk (Seigneurie Papineau) unveiled!

 5. Sustainable recreational fishing in Kenauk

-Several hundred squawroot plants have been recorded among the property’s southwestern oak forests.
+Several hundred American Cancer-root plants have been recorded among the property’s southwestern oak forests.
 Such a high occurrence of the plant, which has no chlorophyll, suggests that this is one of the greatest populations of this species in Quebec.

 The pearl mussel, a rare species indicative of an undisturbed environment, has recently been observed in the Kinonge River.
 This is the most westerly observation in Canada.
 This new information makes it possible to revise the species’ range.

-The presence in Kenauk of eight species of bats listed in Quebec has been confirmed by a team of researchers from McGill and Concordia Universities.
+The presence of eight species of bats listed in Quebec has been confirmed by a team of researchers from McGill and Concordia universities.

 9. Wetlands, possibly home to four-toed salamander

 Since 2014, a few sightings of four-toed salamander, a species likely to be designated threatened or vulnerable in Quebec, have been recorded on the property.